esamattis/backbone.viewmaster/README.md

   this.setView(".todo-container" this.todoItemList);
   this.setView(".header" new Search());

-  // Listen on bubbled search events from Search view this.listenTo(this, "search", function(searchString) {
+  // Listen on bubbled 'search' events from Search view this.listenTo(this, "search", function(searchString) {
     // Broadcast them to TodoItemList view
     this.todoItemList.broadcast("search", searchString);